 Runway Takeoffs (CTOL)¶

 The final class of takeoff is runway takeoff, also known as wheeled takeoff or CTOL (Conventional Takeoff and Landing).
 Setting up for a good automatic takeoff from a runway is a bit more complex than the other types of launches with more parameters to set and more tuning required.
+This type of launch greatly benefits from the use of a compass onboard since initial heading is critical.

 One key consideration with runway takeoffs is whether you have a tail dragger (tail wheel steering) or tricycle undercarriage (nose wheel steering).
 Automatic takeoff is easier with a tricycle undercarriage aircraft, with a tail dragger needing additional parameters.